nustiunimic/signal_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## UML Models

+This project includes UML class diagrams for each major subsystem of the CHMS (Connected Healthcare Monitoring System).
+These diagrams represent the design structure, class responsibilities, and relationships between key components.

+The following subsystems are modeled:
+- Alert Generation System
+- Data Storage System
+- Patient Identification System
+- Data Access Layer

+You can find all the UML diagrams along with their design explanations in the file:  [ UMLDiagrams.pdf](./src/main/uml_diagrams/UMLDiagrams.pdf)

 ## Project Members
 -Student ID : 6395305
 -Student ID : 6406552